alanwunsche/agentware-book/Chapter-1.md

 ***

 ### Looking Back at 2023: MarketSphere's New Chief Platform Officer
-Ana reflected back on her early days in 2023.
+Ana reflected back on early 2023.
 She had been hired as the Chief Platform Officer, by CEO David Mitchell and Board Member, Dr. Emily Martinez who had deep regulations and policy experience.

 David Mitchell, the CEO at that time, was a figure who commanded both admiration and introspection in the world of technology.
 A visionary entrepreneur with a storied career in scaling his previous ventures, he had led MarketSphere with a focus on innovation and expansion.
 However, beneath his forward-looking exterior, David was realizing that he needed fresh thinking to grapple with the ethical implications of AI.